ghi-electronics/Documentation/software/console.md

 ## List

-List's the program current stored in flash on the console's output window.
+The List button loads the program currently stored in flash into the editor window.

 ![List Button](./images/due-list.png)